NayrAdrian/Rain-Alert/README.md

 - Program uploaded to [PythonAnywhere](https://www.pythonanywhere.com/), a web-based integrated development environment (IDE) and hosting service designed for Python programmers.
 It allows you to write, run, and host Python programs in the cloud.
-- Sets a scheduled task every 7:00am GMT+8 / 14:00 UTC, The program will run every morning and notifies the user if there is a probability of raining based on the data on openweathermap API.
+- Sets a scheduled task every 7:00 am GMT+8 / 14:00 UTC, The program will run every morning and notify the user if there is a probability of rain based on the data on openweathermap API.
 - used [Twilio](https://www.twilio.com/en-us/), a cloud communications platform that provides APIs for developers to programmatically send SMS.
-- used WhatsAPP for testing purposes only.
+- used WhatsApp for testing purposes only.
 SMS alerts can be sent via mobile number

 ![1](https://github.com/user-attachments/assets/4815ee23-3fe6-4a75-9032-ee8e2599a769)